reis/cv/AndreReis.md

   - Customer Control Panel (CodeIgniter and Laravel)
   - Sales Pipeline (CodeIgniter and Laravel)
   - Sales activities control (CodeIgniter)
-  - Incidents Managing System for Contact Center (Symfony)
+  - Incidents Managing System for Contact Centre (Symfony)
   - Automation of services life cycle (PHP)
   - Updates on Billing System (PHP with OO frameworks)
   - DNS database modelling and migration from a legacy system